TwilioQuest/Awesome-CS/World Teacher Day Challenge.md

 **Thank you for registering to the TwilioQuest World Teacher Day Challenge- we're so thrilled you're here, and can't wait to read your submission!**

 ***After the competition, we will be creating a public repository of classroom activities which you will be able to access on GitHub.
-By submitting your application, you are agreeing to your activity being shared publicly.***
+By submitting your application, you are agreeing to your activity being shared in the [public classroom resources repository.](https://github.com/TwilioQuest/Awesome-CS/tree/master/classroom-resources) .***

 Here are the next steps: